acmepjz/meandmyshadow/docs/ScriptAPI.md

 NOTE: the following methods to specify scripts can be used:

 * Specify scripts for each events in the block script editing dialog.
-* Only specify "onCreate" script in the block script editing dialog, and use setEventHandler() function in script to specify scripts for other events dynamically.
+* Only specify `onCreate` script in the block script editing dialog, and use `setEventHandler()` function in script to specify scripts for other events dynamically.
-* Only specify "onCreate" script in the level script editing dialog, and use setEventHandler() function in script to specify scripts for other events for level/blocks dynamically.
+* Only specify `onCreate` script in the level script editing dialog, and use `setEventHandler()` function in script to specify scripts for other events for level/blocks dynamically.

 Script API reference
 ====================